How to remove an InCD error

 Known file sizes on Windows 7/XP are 1,397,760 bytes (22% of all occurrences), 1,398,272 bytes and 77 more variants.

 The program has no file description.
 The file is not a Windows system file.
 The program starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
 The program is not visible.
 InCD.exe is able to record inputs.
-Therefore the technical security rating is 39% dangerous, however also read the users reviews.
+Therefore the technical security rating is 39% dangerous; however you should also read the users reviews.

-In the event of any problems with InCD.exe, you can visit the Nero website, update to a possibly corrected version or completely remove Nero 7 Ultra Edition or Nero 7 Essentials (Control Panel⇒Add/Remove programs).
+In the event of any problems with InCD.exe, you can visit the Nero support page, update to a possibly corrected version or completely remove Nero 7 Essentials (Control Panel⇒Add/Remove programs).

 Recommended: Identify InCD.exe related errors